mgmillimeter/WEKAII/README.md

 | `stu_group` | Nominal | Academic group (Science, Arts, Commerce) |

 1. Data Source
-- The dataset was obtained from Kaggle’s Bangladesh Student Performance EDA repository.
-The data integrates school records and student survey responses.
+- While the dataset offers valuable insight into student performance patterns in Bangladesh, it was obtained from a publicly available Kaggle repository.
+The exact sampling frame, geographic coverage, and institutional types represented in the dataset are not fully specified.
+As a result, the sample may not perfectly reflect the full diversity of Bangladesh’s national secondary education system, including regional variations (urban vs rural), types of institutions (public, private, madrasah), or socioeconomic strata.

+Furthermore, since some variables may rely on student or parental self-reports (e.g. parental education, employment, internet access), minor reporting inaccuracies or recall bias may exist.

 2. Variables of Interest
 - Dependent Variables: Academic subject scores (English, Math, Science, Social Science, Art & Culture), Total Score, and derived Performance Category (Low, Average, High).